JanC/TAPromotee/README.md

 ## Usage

-To run the example project run `pod try TAPromotee`.
-Or go manual way: clone the repo.
+To run the example project run `pod try TAPromotee` or clone the repo.

 Here's an example of how you should use TAPromotee.